Arroyo, Puerto Rico: Cultural/art venues

 The Museo Antigua Aduana is a historic building that now showcases art by local artists, such as Angel Cora.
 In 2011, the Cine Renacimiento (Renaissance Cinema), which was founded in 1922, re-opened after a little over a year of construction to transform into a theater space compatible with new uses and now known as Teatro Renacimiento (Renaissance Theater).
 It is located at Morse St. (PR-178) and Arizona 7 St.

 Economy

 During past centuries, Arroyo was known for the production of sugar in the Central Lafayette, a sugar mill.

 In recent years, manufacture and pharmaceutical industries have taken control of the economy of Arroyo.
 Stryker Corporation, a developer of medical implants and other surgical equipment, has a production plant in the town.

 Government

-Since its foundation, Arroyo's municipal government has been led by a mayor, with its first mayor being Marcelino Cintrón.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor is Eric Bachier Román.
-The city also has a municipal legislature that handles local legislative matters.
+He was first elected at the 2012 general elections.

 The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
-In 2012, Miguel Pereira Castillo and Angel Rodríguez Otero were elected as District Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.